yapb/docs/docs/waypointing.rst

 To delete a path connection, you must open the waypoint menu and select ``4.
 Delete path``.

-After deleting the path connection, you may notice that the :green:`outgoing path connection` has been removed (from the waypoint where you are standing to the waypoint you selected) as you can see in picture below:
+After deleting the path connection, you may notice that the outgoing path connection has been removed (from the waypoint where you are standing to the waypoint you selected) as you can see in picture below:

 .. figure:: images/deleted_outgoing_path.png
     :align: center

-    Removed :green:`outgoing path connection`, only incoming path connection remains (from the selected waypoint to the waypoint you are standing on)
+    Removed outgoing path connection, only :teal:`incoming path connection` remains (from the selected waypoint to the waypoint you are standing on)

 Select ``4.
 Delete path`` again to delete the incoming path connection.